jboner/lagom-service-locator-consul/README.md

 ## Register service locator in Lagom

-To use it the first step is to register the service locator in Lagom by using Guice, see `ZooKeeperServiceLocatorModule`.
+To use it the first step is to register the service locator in Lagom by using Guice, see `ConsulServiceLocatorModule`.
 It is enabled in the `reference.conf ` file:
 ```
 # Enables the `ConsulServiceLocatorModule` to register the `ConsulServiceLocator`.
 # The `ConsulServiceLocator` implements Lagom's ServiceLocator
-play.modules.enabled += "com.lightbend.lagom.discovery.zookeeper.ConsulServiceLocatorModule"
+play.modules.enabled += "com.lightbend.lagom.discovery.consul.ConsulServiceLocatorModule"
 ```

 This service locator is only enabled during `Prod` mode, during `Dev` mode the regular development service locator is used.